 WRTG 6390 Editing and Publishing

-Students must take at least 15 hours from the list below.
+MFA students must take at least 15 hours from the courses below.

 WRTG 5310 Advanced Creative Writing with Hypertexts